 A study of the fundamental concepts and principles of thermodynamics and kinetics.
 Topics include statistical and classical thermodynamics, prediction of the direction and extent of chemical reactions, equilibrium, chemical kinetics, catalysis, and reaction rate theory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 125 or 190, Mathematics 116, Physics 105, 195 or 205.
 The department recommends that students take 321 prior to 322.
 Three hours of lecture.
 (Same as Chemistry 322.)
 Dawood; Van Wynsberghe.

 The advanced study of biochemical pathways in living organisms, with emphasis given to gene regulation and metabolism of four major macromolecules: carbohydrates, lipids, proteins and nucleic acids.
 Includes in-depth discussion of contemporary developments in molecular biology and comprehensive training in molecular techniques.
 Three hours of class and three hours of laboratory.
-Prerequisite, 101 and 102, 115, or consent of instructor.
+Prerequisite, 100, or 101, or 102, or 115, and Chemistry 190, or consent of instructor.
 (Same as Biology 346.)
 Chang.

 Senior Thesis I.